 If you’ve recently upgraded to Windows 10 and now your keyboard isn’t working, you’re not alone.
-Many other Windows 10 users are reporting the same problem, especially after installing the KB4074588 update since February, 13, 2018.
+Many other Windows 10 users are reporting the same problem, especially after installing the KB4074588 update on February 13, 2018.

 And fortunately, there’s a solution.
 Here are 5 options to try.
 You may not need to try them all.
 Just work your way down the list until you find the one that fixes the problem.